Agoric/documentation/main/getting-started/intro-zoe.md

 ## Auction example

-Let’s look at a more complicated example: an auction, where many users might make a bid offer for something, but only one bid will win the auction.
+Let’s look at a more complicated example: an auction, where many users might make a bid for something, but only one bid will win the auction.
 Assuming everything validated, Zoe would give the holder of the auctioned item the escrowed assets from the winning bid, and give the holder of the winning bid what they wanted, the asset up for bid.